John-ik/Interpreter-BrainFuck/README.md

 The language is fully Turing complete.
 ## How use
 ---
-You have a several ways to use executable file:
+You have a several way to use executable file:
 ### 1. Easy way
 1. Run .exe file
 2. Program show "Enter file name or path: "